 While there are no strict requirements on how to use ImageEngine, below is a list of best practices to get the most out of ImageEngine.
 In general, these best practices will address and improve many of the “Core Web Vitals” reported in many web performance audit tools.

 In your markup, you should always specify a display pixel size (width and height) in the image tags.
-Either by the width attribute or CSS styles.
-Additionally, if you’ve implemented Responsive Images on your site, include the
+Additionally, if you’ve implemented Responsive Images on your site, make sure to include the

 sizes attribute.
 Doing so will prevent unnecessary Cumulative Layout Shifts of the webpage.